aleksbezruk/BMS_onMCU_BLE/README.md

 Based on this, there is no need to use complex RTOS like FreeRTOS or QP framework. <br>
 It can be implemented on baremetal OR using lightweight custom RTOS. <br>
 Starting from __baremetal__ implementation.
+!!!
+UPDATE: Cypress/Infineon BLE stack requires multitasking environment and <br> the manufacturer BLE stack porting layer is based on RTOS implementation (FreeRTOS, THtreadX etc.). <br>
+Decided to use FreeRTOS.

 ### III.
 Tools
 1. Software tracing on target -> QSPY & Qview: https://www.state-machine.com/qtools/qpspy.html, <br>